Adding and formatting text

 To add text while editing a content gadget, email, or event description, click where you want the text to appear then start typing.
 If you want to use a layer to control the positioning of the text, click within the layer before you start typing.

-You can set text attributes, copy and paste text and text styles, and control paragraph formatting.
+You can set text attributes, copy and paste text and paragraph styles, and control paragraph formatting.

 Setting text attributes

 To control text attributes, such as typeface, point size, and color, select the text you want to format then click the appropriate option within the toolbar.
 You can set the text attributes individually or select a predefined paragraph style from the style drop-down list.